-- 9 In addition to risks related to nutrition articulated in Figure 7.1, human health can be affected by climate - 10 change through extreme heat and cold, changes in infectious diseases, extreme events, and land cover - and land use (Hasegawa et al. 2016; Ryan et al. 2015; Terrazas et al. 2015; Kweka et al. 2016; Yamana - et al. 2016).
-Evidence indicates that action to prevent the health impacts of climate change could provide - substantial economic benefits (Martinez et al. 2015; Watts et al. 2015). - 14 Climate change exacerbates air pollution with increasing UV and ozone concentration.
-It has negative - impacts on human health and increase mortality rate especially in urban region (Silva et al. 2016, 2013; - Lelieveld et al. 2013; Whitmee et al. 2015; Anenberg et al. 2010).
-In the Amazon, research shows that - deforestation (both net loss and fragmentation) will increases malaria, where vectors are expected to - increase their home range (Alimi et al. 2015; Ren et al. 2016), confounded with multiple factors, such - as social-economic conditions and immunity (Tucker Lima et al. 2017; Barros and Honório 2015). - 20 Deforestation has been shown to enhance the survival and development of major malaria vectors (Wang - et al. 2016).
-The WHO estimates 60,091 additional deaths for climate change induced malaria for the - 22 year 2030 and 32,695 for 2050 (World Health Organization 2014). - 23 Human encroachment on animal habitat in combination with the bushmeat trade in Central African - countries has contributed to the increased incidence of zoonotic (i.e., animal-derived) diseases in human - 25 populations, including Ebola virus epidemic (Alexander et al. 2015a; Nkengasong and Onyebujoh - 26 2018) .
-The composition and density of zoonotic reservoir populations, such as rodents, is also - 27 influenced by land-use and climate change (high confidence) (Young et al. 2017a).
-The bushmeat trade - 28 in many regions of central and west African forests (particularly in relation to chimpanzee and gorilla - 29 populations) elevates the risk of ebola by increasing human-animal contact (Harrod 2015).
+In addition to risks related to nutrition articulated in Figure 7.1, human health can be affected by climate change through extreme heat and cold, changes in infectious diseases, extreme events, and land cover and land use (Hasegawa et al. 2016; Ryan et al. 2015; Terrazas et al. 2015; Kweka et al. 2016; Yamana et al. 2016).
+Evidence indicates that action to prevent the health impacts of climate change could provide substantial economic benefits (Martinez et al. 2015; Watts et al. 2015).

+Climate change exacerbates air pollution with increasing UV and ozone concentration.
+It has negative impacts on human health and increases the mortality rate, especially in urban region (Silva et al. 2016, 2013; Lelieveld et al. 2013; Whitmee et al. 2015; Anenberg et al. 2010).
+In the Amazon, research shows that deforestation (both net loss and fragmentation) increases malaria, where vectors are expected to increase their home range (Alimi et al. 2015; Ren et al. 2016), confounded with multiple factors, such as social-economic conditions and immunity (Tucker Lima et al. 2017; Barros and Honório 2015).
+Deforestation has been shown to enhance the survival and development of major malaria vectors (Wang et al. 2016).
+The World Health Organization estimates 60,091 additional deaths for climate change induced malaria for the year 2030 and 32,695 for 2050 (World Health Organization 2014).

+Human encroachment on animal habitat, in combination with the bushmeat trade in Central African countries, has contributed to the increased incidence of zoonotic (i.e., animal-derived) diseases in human populations, including the Ebola virus epidemic (Alexander et al. 2015a; Nkengasong and Onyebujoh 2018).
+The composition and density of zoonotic reservoir populations, such as rodents, is also influenced by land use and climate change (high confidence) (Young et al. 2017a).
+The bushmeat trade in many regions of central and west African forests (particularly in relation to chimpanzee and gorilla populations) elevates the risk of Ebola by increasing human-animal contact (Harrod 2015).

-7.4.4.
-Risks to Communities and Infrastructure
+7.3.4 Risks to communities and infrastructure

-- There is high confidence that policies and institutions which accentuate vicious cycles of poverty and ill-health, land degradation and greenhouse gas emissions undermine stability and are barriers to - 33 achieving climate resilient sustainable development.
-There is high confidence that change in climate - 34 and land pose high periodic and sustained risk to the very young, those living in poverty, and ageing - populations.
-Older people are particularly exposed due to more restricted access to resources, changes - 36 in physiology, and decreased mobility resulting from age which may limit adaptive capacity of - individuals and populations as a whole (Filiberto et al. 2010). - 38 Combinations of food insecurity, livelihood loss related to degrading soils and ecosystem change, or - other factors that diminish the habitability of where people live disrupt social fabric and are currently - detected in most regions of the world (Carleton and Hsiang 2016b) There is high confidence that coastal - 41 flooding and degradation already poses widespread and rising future risk to infrastructure value and - stranded infrastructure, as well as livelihoods made possible by urban infrastructure (Radhakrishnan et - 43 al. 2017; Pathirana, A., Radhakrishnan, M., Quan 2018; Pathirana, A., Radhakrishnan, M., Ashley 2018; - Radhakrishnan, M., Nguyen, H., Gersonius 2018; EEA 2016; Pelling and Wisner 2012; Oke et al. 2017; - 45 Parnell and Walawege 2011; Uzun and Cete 2004; Melvin et al. 2017). - 46 There is high evidence and high agreement that climate and land change pose high risk to communities - 47 and interdependent infrastructure systems including electric power, transportation, and other - 48 infrastructures are highly vulnerable and interdependent (Below et al. 2012; Adger et al. 2013; - 49 Pathirana, A., Radhakrishnan, M., Quan 2018) (Conway and Schipper 2011; Caney 2014; Chung Tiam - 50 Fook 2017; Pathirana, A., Radhakrishnan, M., Quan 2018).
-These systems are exposed to disruption - from severe climate events such as weather-related power interruptions lasting for hours to days (Panteli
+There is high confidence that policies and institutions which accentuate vicious cycles of poverty and ill-health, land degradation and GHG emissions undermine stability and are barriers to achieving climate-resilient sustainable development.
+There is high confidence that change in climate and land pose high periodic and sustained risk to the very young, those living in poverty, and ageing populations.
+Older people are particularly exposed, due to more restricted access to resources, changes in physiology, and the decreased mobility resulting from age, which may limit adaptive capacity of individuals and populations as a whole (Filiberto et al. 2010).

+Combinations of food insecurity, livelihood loss related to degrading soils and ecosystem change, or other factors that diminish the habitability of where people live, disrupt social fabric and are currently detected in most regions of the world (Carleton and Hsiang 2016b) There is high confidence that coastal flooding and degradation already poses widespread and rising future risk to infrastructure value and stranded infrastructure, as well as livelihoods made possible by urban infrastructure (Radhakrishnan et al. 2017; Pathirana et al. 2018; Pathirana et al. 2018; Radhakrishnan et al. 2018; EEA 2016; Pelling and Wisner 2012; Oke et al. 2017; Parnell and Walawege 2011; Uzun and Cete 2004; Melvin et al. 2017).